leahfern/leahfern/README.md

 ### Hola 👋

 I'm Leah!
-After an extended journey in the travel industry, I am boarding my next flight as a Web Developer.
-My team members describe me as collaborative, innovative, and committed.
-I love to learn and improve daily.
+I love to learn daily.
 I am also passionate about giving back and fill up my "free" time by leading several volunteer initiatives.

 - 🌳  I’m currently contributing to various open source projects

-- 🌱  I’m learning Python
+- 🌱  I’m learning about KPI management

 - 🧠  I love learning something new everyday - getting paid to do it is a bonus!

 - 🤔  I’m looking for developers or project managers willing to do informational interviews

-- 💬  Ask me about 🏚️  HTML / 🖌️  CSS / 💡  JavaScript / 🏡  React / 🔌  Redux / 📞  ContextAPI / ☕ Java Spring
+- 💬  Ask me about 💡 JavaScript / 🏡  React / 🔌  Redux / 📱 React Native / ✅ Typescript / 🏪 Zustand / 📺 Video streaming / ▶️ Yospace

 <!--
 **leahfern/leahfern** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.